Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 When I want to buy an item on Vinted I always start with the search feature.
 I will show you some examples:

-The lowest price that an item can be listed for is currently £1, and on top of that she will pay buying fees and postage costs.
 You may find sellers have listed items where they have a text note on the first image explaining that the item is free if you purchase it as part of a bundle or discounted if you purchase within a bundle so look out for those.

 Pay attention to your feed